Other Exercises

 Two days later, the ships reached land

-And and his crew saw the people
+And Columbus and his crew saw the people

-With reddish brown skins, who lived there
+With reddish brown skins, who there

-Oh, I think it is surprising
+Oh, I it is rather surprising

-That they should have reddish brown skins
+That they should reddish brown skins

 But now since we landed in India

-Then people be Indians
+Then these people must be Indians

 We'll call this part of India, San Salvador